 Key Milestones Related to SARM1 Inhibitors

 Currently, there are no available treatment options that target axonal degeneration.
 However, SARM1 has become a potential therapeutic target and several studies are evaluating various SARM1 inhibitors as therapeutic agents for the treatment of multiple neurological disorders.
-Therefore, SARM1 targeting therapeutics is an evolving area of research within the neurodegeneration and associated diseases domain.
+Therefore, the SARM1 inhibitor market is an evolving area of research within the neurodegeneration and associated diseases domain.

-What is the Current Industry Landscape and Upcoming Trends in the Sterile Alpha and TIR Motif Containing-1 Targeting Therapeutics Market?
+What is the Current Industry Landscape and Upcoming Trends in the SARM1 Inhibitor Market?

-As per a recent market report by Roots Analysis, around 15 small molecule and biologics are being evaluated in pre-clinical and discovery stages for their potential to inhibit SARM1 pathway.
+As per a recent market report by Roots Analysis, around 15 small molecule and biologics are being evaluated in pre-clinical and discovery stages for their potential to be an SARM1 inhibitor candidate.